shepuk/CIPROJECT1-QUAYSIDE-ARCADE/README.md

 ## Testing

+### Target audience appeal
+- I tried to appeal to the target audience by adopting a modern design.
+This included stylish fonts and icons, rounded corners and modern language.
+By sticking to this styling, the website is eye-catching and appealing to the target demographic, while retaining ease of navigartion and good accesibility.

+### User journey
+- The intended user journey of home > explore > contact is executed well thanks to a logical flow of information and large, striking call-to-action buttons placed in the hero section of pages.
+Clear signposting is provided to the user so they know where to navigate next.
+This does not distract from standard clear navigation menus or buttons, however, as these are also displayed clearly for maximum ease of navigation.

 ### User Stories
 A mixture of manual and validator testing was performed on the website throughout development and after completion.
 Manually testing user cases as outlined in the initial briefw was important and is outlined below.
 I tested the website in Chrome, Firefox, Edge, Internet Explorer and Safari browsers, as well as large and small computer displays and mobile phones.
 All links on all pages were tested.
 Some testing was performed by friends and collegues, such as general user-friendliness and link testing, to provide a fresh perspective after I had been working on the project alone for some time.